Deer Hunting CWD

 Restricted Transport of Deer Carcasses and Parts Between and Within DMAs

-- Deer originating from DMA1: Whole deer carcasses, and parts not listed above, may be transported anywhere within DMA1 only.
+- Deer originating from DMA1: Whole deer carcasses, and parts not listed above, may only be transported within DMA1.

-- Deer originating from DMA2: Whole deer carcasses, and parts not listed above, may be transported anywhere within both DMA1 and DMA2.
+- Deer originating from DMA2: Whole deer carcasses, and parts not listed above, may only be transported within both DMA1 and DMA2.

-- Deer originating from DMA3: Whole deer carcasses, and parts not listed above, may be transported anywhere within DMA3 only.
+- Deer originating from DMA3: Whole deer carcasses, and parts not listed above, may only be transported within DMA3.

 Restricted Out-of-State Deer Carcass Importation